Minneapolis Truck Accident Lawyers

 - Size: Semi trucks can be extremely unwieldy because they are so massive.
 This fact alone is the cause of many highway trucking accidents.

 - Stopping Distance: An important difference between cars and big rigs is the length of the distance it takes to stop.
 With size comes momentum.
 Trucks with greater mass have a more difficult time stopping than a typical car.
-While an average car moving at 65 miles per hour is able to stop in approximately 162 feet, it takes a semi truck about 420 feet.
+While an average car moving at 65 miles per hour is able to stop in approximately 162 feet, it takes a semi-truck about 420 feet.

 - Braking Systems: Tractor-trailers utilize braking systems that are completely different than regular cars.
 Generally, commercial trucks use an air brake system, in which pressure is used to increase the braking force, and the compressed air can multiply the force of mechanical braking several times.
 An experienced driver can sometimes use the air brakes to help keep a truck from sliding and jack-knifing.
 Truckers have to be cautious while driving downhill long distances, as their brakes can overheat and fail.
-Moreover, an unbalanced brake system can play an integral role in causing a collision — affecting the steering, control, and the stopping distance of the vehicle.
+Moreover, an unbalanced brake system can play an integral role in causing a collision — affecting the steering, control, and stopping distance of the vehicle.

 - Jack-Knifing: The configuration of tractor-trailer rigs creates the danger that the trailer may swing out to the side during braking error or malfunction.
 Such situations are very dangerous for others on the highway.

 - Rollovers: Trucks roll over much more easily than typical motor vehicles because of their high center of gravity and high profile.
-Side impact forces which might not cause a normal vehicle to tip can sometimes cause a big rig to topple.
+Side impact forces that might not cause a normal vehicle to tip can sometimes cause a big rig to topple.

 - Empty Trailer Dynamics: Although it may seem counterintuitive, it is important to note that empty trailers require greater stopping distances than their loaded counterparts.
 The brakes, tires, springs, and shock absorbers on heavy trucks are designed to operate most efficiently when the trailer is fully loaded.
 As a result, when the trailer is empty stopping distances can increase.